-Α. Key aspects The unit price of the strategic investor should be greater than or equal to the public issue price.
+Α Key aspects The unit price of the strategic investor should be greater than or equal to the public issue price.
 If the strategic investor's price is less than the public issue price, the former has to make an additional investment.
-If the strategic investor price is higher than the public issue price, no refund would be issued to him or her.
-If a public issue fails due to a minimum subscription, the strategic subscription agreement has to be terminated.
-7. Leveraging A REIT may issue debt securities that are to be listed on a recognised stock exchange.
-The aggregate consolidated borrowings and deferred payments of a REIT The aggregate consolidated borrowings and deferred payments of a REIT, Hold Co and SPV(s) (net of cash and cash equivalents, not including refundable security deposits to tenants) are to be capped at 49% of the value of the REIT's assets.
-The net consolidated borrowings and deferred payments of the REIT, Hold Co and SPV(s) higher than 25% of the REIT's assets are to be subject to the following: Credit rating (no minimum rating prescribed) Approval of the unitholders (where the number of votes cast in favour are more than the number of votes cast against) 8.
-Related party Permission is granted subject to the following: transactions Arm's-length requirement being met Specified disclosures made to unitholders and the stock exchange Valuation reports or fairness opinions obtained from two independent valuers in the case of specified transactions (for instance, buying and selling of assets) Unitholder's approval is required for the following: Acquisition or sale of properties/investments from or to related parties (whether directly or through a Hold Co/SPV), the total value of which in a financial year exceeds 10% of the value of the REIT Borrowings from related parties in a financial year exceeding 10% of total consolidated borrowings of the REIT, Hold Co and SPV(s) 9.
-General purpose Maximum 10% of the amount raised by a REIT by public issue of units can be used for 'general purposes', as mentioned in the offer document.
-Issue-related expenses are not to be considered as a part of general purposes.
+If the strategic investor price is higher than the public issue price, no refund would be issued to him or her If a public issue fails due to a minimum subscription, the strategic subscription agreement has to be terminated 7.
+Leveraging A REIT may issue debt securities that are to be listed on a recognised stock exchange The aggregate consolidated borrowings and deferred payments of a REIT, Hold Co and SPV(s) (net of cash and cash equivalents, not including refundable security deposits to tenants) are to be capped at 49% of the value of the REIT's assets The net consolidated borrowings and deferred payments of the REIT, Hold Co and SPV(s) higher than 25% of the REIT's assets are to be subject to the following: Credit rating (no minimum rating prescribed) Approval of the unitholders (where the number of votes cast in favour are more than the number of votes cast against) 8.
+Related party transactions Permission is granted subject to the following: - Arm's-length requirement being met Specified disclosures made to unitholders and the stock exchange Valuation reports or fairness opinions obtained from two independent valuers in the case of specified transactions (for instance, buying and selling of assets) Unitholder's approval is required for the following: Acquisition or sale of properties/investments from or to related parties (whether directly or through a Hold Co/SPV), the total value of which in a financial year exceeds 10% of the value of the REIT Borrowings from related parties in a financial year exceeding 10% of total consolidated borrowings of the REIT, Hold Co and SPV(s) 9.
+General purpose Maximum 10% of the amount raised by a REIT by public issue of units can be used for 'general purposes', as mentioned in the offer document Issue-related expenses are not to be considered as a part of general purposes 10.
+Key rights and Sponsor(s) and sponsor groups responsibilities Setting up a REIT and appointing a trustee Transferring or undertaking to transfer real estate assets, interests and rights in the Hold Co/SPV to the REIT before allotment of units to applicants Sponsors and sponsor group to collectively hold: A minimum of 25% of the total units of a REIT on a post-issue basis for a period of three years from an initial offer One year lock-in period for post-IPO holding in excess of 25% Each sponsor is to hold a minimum of 5% of the outstanding units of a REIT at all times

-Α. Key aspects
+A Key aspects